 1. Delicious Stuffed Mushroom Recipe

-Though stuffed mushrooms may not get as much attention as our other holiday favorites, like turkey and mashed potatoes, we can’t imagine this time of year without them.
-This recipe in particular provides easy alterations for just about any dietary needs, whether your guests are vegan or gluten-free.
+Stuffed mushrooms are a holiday classic, and for so many reasons.
+They may not get as much attention as our other holiday favorites, like turkey and mashed potatoes, but we can’t imagine the holiday season without them.
+This recipe in particular provides easy customizations for just about any dietary need, whether your guests are vegan or need to be gluten-free.
 Freeze them for later while they’re still unbaked to ensure your final product arrives at the dinner table in the best possible condition.

 Related: Reuse Thanksgiving Leftovers: 30 Meals To Enjoy After Your Holiday Feast